Geometry of $K$-trivial Moishezon manifolds : decomposition theorem and holomorphic geometric structures

 \begin{remark} The proof of the corollary above shows that one can weaken the assumption $0\,=\, c_2(X)\,\in\, {\rm H}^4(X,\,\R)$ and replace it by the existence of a modification $f\,:\,Y\,\longrightarrow\, X$ such that $Y$ admits a K\"ahler form $\omega$ satisfying $c_2(X) \cdot f_*[\omega^{n-2}]\,=\,0$. \end{remark}

-\begin{remark} A compact complex manifold in Fujiki class $\mathcal C$ bearing a holomorphic affine connection has vanishing Chern classes \cite[Theorem 4 on p.
+\begin{remark} A compact complex manifold in Fujiki class $\mathcal C$ bearing a holomorphic affine connection has vanishing Chern classes, see \cite[Theorem 4 on p.
 192--193]{At}.
-Therefore Corollary \ref{c2 zero} implies that any compact complex Moishezon manifold admitting a holomorphic affine connection also admits an \'etale covering by an abelian variety. \end{remark}
+Therefore, Corollary~\ref{c2 zero} implies that any compact complex Moishezon manifold admitting a holomorphic affine connection also admits an \'etale covering by an abelian variety, and is actually projective. \end{remark}